petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~
 ## What does your design space look like?
 15/4 22/4 29/4

-* Take your current workspace as start to analyse.
+* Take your current workspace as a start to analyse.
-* Learn to look at the space with different eyes.
+* Learn to look at the space from different points of view.
 * What do you want to keep?
 And what could be improved?
 * Develop sketching techniques to design your environment.